Pikey Peak and Dudhkunda Lake Trek

 Special Considerations for Higher Elevations

-At Pikey Peak Base Camp (Day 3), menu options are limited.
+At Pikey Peak and Dudhkunda Lake, menu options are limited.
 Meals focus on warming carbohydrates.
 Hot soups and tea are prioritized for warmth.
 Preparation takes longer as cooking occurs on basic stoves.

 Internet and WiFi

-Internet availability is extremely limited on the Pikey Peak Trek.
+Internet availability is extremely limited on the Pikey Peak and Dudhkunda Lake Trek.
 Dhap Bazaar and Jhapre has basic WiFi at some teahouses, though connectivity is slow and unreliable.
 Salleri offers slightly better WiFi access due to being the district headquarters.
-Pikey Peak Base Camp have no WiFi.
+Pikey Peak Base Camp and Saharsbeni have no WiFi.

 Do not depend on the internet for emergencies or time-sensitive communications.
 Offline maps downloaded before trekking are essential.